infinum/frontend-handbook/React/NextJs/ProjectStructure.md

 ```
 ### UI Components

-Before implementing [atomic design methodology](https://github.com/danilowoz/react-atomic-design), our common practice was separating components by the scope of the page + core components + shared components like this:
+When adding UI components, you should be able to distinguish them by:
+1. Page scope based components
+2. Components that are shared all accross the app
+3. Large and complex components which contain a lot of stylings, different layouts and child components.

-Lowercase folders were indicators of a page scope (except of core).
+Lowercase folders are indicators of a page scoped components, shared components and meta components, while PascalCase folders and filenames should be used for components naming.

 ```
+components
 .
+├── shared
+│   └── WelcomeBox
+│       └── WelcomeBox.tsx
+├── admin
+│   └── AdminBanner
+│       └── AdminBanner.tsx
+└── Gallery
-├── src
+    ├── Gallery.tsx
     └── components
-    ├── core
-    │   └── Button
-    │       ├── index.tsx
-    ├── admin
+        ├── Arrows.tsx
-    │   └── WelcomeBanner
-    │       └── index.tsx
-    ├── AlbumsCarousel
+        ├── Breadcrumbs.tsx
-    │   └── AlbumsCarousel.tsx
-    └── UserCard
-        └── index.tsx
+        └── ...
 ```

-With atomic design, we would completely separate all UI components and build them as a blocks of atoms, molecules and organisms (together with templates and pages for putting everything together at the end).
+## Elements

+If you have a lot of style declarations inside you component file (enough to make the file difficult to read), you should create a separated file `elements.ts` where you will store you chakra factories.

+Example:

 ```
-src
+...
 .
-└── components
-    └── ui
-        ├── atoms
-        │   └── button
-        │       ├── Button.tsx
-        │       └── Button.stories.tsx
+└── WelcomeCard
-        ├── molecules
-        │   ├── user-card
+    ├── WelcomeCard.tsx
-        │   │   └── UserCard.tsx
-        │   └── welcome-banner
-        │       └── WelcomeBanner.tsx
-        └── organisms
-            └── albums-carousel
-                └── AlbumsCarousel.tsx
+    └── WelcomeCard.elements.ts
 ```

-## Different molecule layouts
+## Different component layouts

 Sometimes, you might want to create a molecule specific for mobile and desktop.
 You might use a tool like [fresnel](https://github.com/artsy/fresnel) for detecting mediaqueries.